eddsansome/refactoring/README.md

 Think of this as a wrapper method for your code.
 Please feel free to introduce extra classes, methods etc as you see fit

 if the code is very complex you could even make a sub directory, just remember to execute your code within the `::call` method so we can check that no behaviour has changed from the initial implementation to the refactored version 🙌

+To add unit tests for your shiny new objects (which you should be doing as per the book ;) ) - just add the specs in the respective spec/chapter_* 😃.

+We are using `zeitwerk` so the same module/class -> filepath naming conventions are the same as `rails`

+Have fun!